Code-Institute-Submissions/Gym-24-7/README.md

 * **Verdict:** The picture & text about the gym passed all the tests.

+### Location carousel

+* **Plan:** Use some kind of slider to represent the different locations of the gym.
+It should be fully responsive

+* **Implementation:** I used FreePik to find different pictures of gyms.
+I went through the Bootstrap documentation and decicded that the carousel was a good fit for my needs.
+I added a container with a row and a col to the carousel and gave it a col md of 12  and col l of 10 I wanted the carousel to take upp 100% of the container on medium to small sizes but not for desktop.

+* **Test:** I had some issues with the carousel not sliding.
+I used google and found a stack overflow thread that helped me.
+There was some CSS links missing.
+More about this in bugs.
+I used chrome dev-tools to see how the carousel works on different screen sizes.

+* **Results:** Once i fixed this everything worked as intended.

+* **Verdict:** The location carousel passed all the tests.

 ### Class cards

 * **Plan:** Add different boostrap cards the represent the gyms different classes.
 They should have pictures of fitness related things or/and pictures of people working out.